Filtering

 Use specific keywords or tag IDs.

-Export includes all leads
+Export includes all contacts

 Filters not applied before export